-Wei Sun1, Fei Wang2\, Bao Zhang3, Mengyi Zhang1, Verena Küpers1, Xiao Ji4, Claudia Theile1, Peter Bieker1, Kang Xu5\, Chunsheng Wang4,6\, Martin Winter1.7\
+Wei Sun1, Fei Wang2, Bao Zhang3, Mengyi Zhang1, Verena Küpers1, Xiao Ji4, Claudia Theile1, Peter Bieker1, Kang Xu5, Chunsheng Wang^{4,6}, Martin Winter^{1,7}

-Rechargeable alkaline zinc-air batteries promise high energy density and safety but suffer from the sluggish 4 electron (e $^-$ )/oxygen (O $2$ ) chemistry that requires participation of water and from the electrochemical irreversibility originating from parasitic reactions caused by caustic electrolytes and atmospheric carbon dioxide.
-Here, we report a zinc-O $2$ /zinc peroxide (ZnO $2$ ) chemistry that proceeds through a 2e $^-$ /O $2$ process in nonalkaline aqueous electrolytes, which enables highly reversible redox reactions in zinc-air batteries.
-This ZnO $2$ chemistry was made possible by a water-poor and zinc ion (Zn $^2$ +)-rich inner Helmholtz layer on the air cathode caused by the hydrophobic trifluoromethanesulfonate anions.
+Rechargeable alkaline zinc-air batteries promise high energy density and safety but suffer from the sluggish 4 electron (e-)/oxygen (O2) chemistry that requires participation of water and from the electrochemical irreversibility originating from parasitic reactions caused by caustic electrolytes and atmospheric carbon dioxide.
+Here, we report a zinc-O2/zinc peroxide (ZnO2) chemistry that proceeds through a 2e-/O2 process in nonalkaline aqueous electrolytes, which enables highly reversible redox reactions in zinc-air batteries.
+This ZnO2 chemistry was made possible by a water-poor and zinc ion (Zn2+)-rich inner Helmholtz layer on the air cathode caused by the hydrophobic trifluoromethanesulfonate anions.
 The nonalkaline zinc-air battery thus constructed not only tolerates stable operations in ambient air but also exhibits substantially better reversibility than its alkaline counterpart.

 etal-air batteries provide tantalizing solutions to the next-generation energy storage systems (1-3), among which zinc-air batteries (ZABs) are of interest for their potential low cost, high safety, environmental friendliness, and high energy density (4).
 Most previous efforts focus on a Zn anode and a porous carbonaceous air cathode in alkaline aqueous electrolytes (5).
 As a nonrechargeable chemistry, primary alkaline ZABs have been known since the 19th century, with successful commercial products in medical and telecommunication applications, such as miniature hearing aids and wireless messaging devices (6, 7).
 However, the key challenge for a reversible ZAB comes from the strongly alkaline electrolyte, which is chemically unstable toward the active cathode material (ambient air) and, to a large extent, causes electrochemical irreversibility at the Zn metal anode (8).
 Zn metal in an alkaline environment suffers from formation of dendrites with high surface area, well known from Li metal anodes (9, 10), nonuniform electrodeposition and electrodissolution, and persistent corrosion that consumes electrolyte (11).
-To counter this, a considerable excess of Zn and chemically deactivates the porous air cathode (13).
+To counter this, a considerable excess of Zn has to be used, leading to substantial underutilization of its theoretical capacity (12).
+On the cathode side, the reaction between alkaline electrolytes and CO2 in air produces insoluble carbonate salts, which irreversibly consumes electrolyte and also physically clogs and chemically deactivates the porous air cathode (13).
 Hence, neat O2 atmosphere instead of ambient air is usually required (14, 15), inducing complicated cell designs and a further reduction in energy density.
 Because the redox reaction of O2 occurs through a sluggish 4 electron (e-) O-O bond cleavage and formation pathway in conventional alkaline electrolytes, bifunctional catalysts have to be used on the cathode (16).

 Efforts to improve the reversibility of ZABs have focused on developing bifunctional catalysts for the air cathode (17) or prolonging the Zn anode life span by electrode architecture design or electrolyte additives (11, 18).
 Recent efforts have demonstrated that nearneutral aqueous electrolytes could suppress the formation of Zn dendrite and carbonates (19, 20).
-Highly reversible Zn electrodeposihas to be used, leading to substantial underutilization of its theoretical capacity (12).
-On the cathode side, the reaction between alkaline electrolytes and CO2 in air produces insoluble carbonate salts, which irreversibly consumes electrolyte and also physically clogs
+Highly reversible Zn electrodeposition and electrodissolution were also achieved in certain superconcentrated electrolytes (12).
+However, the core challenge presented by a sluggish 4e- pathway oxygen reduction reaction (ORR) chemistry at the cathode remained unexplored.

-In most aqueous metal-air batteries using alkaline electrolytes and metals such as Zn, magnesium, iron, and aluminum, $\rm H_2O$ always participates in the ORR reaction through a $4e^-$ pathway producing $\rm OH^-$ (21), which constitutes the root of the poor reversibility.
-By contrast, an alternative $\rm 2e^-$ ORR reaction has been known as the dominating pathway in certain nonaqueous metal-air batteries, such as $\rm Li\text{-}O_2$ batteries with $\rm Li_2O_2$ as a product tion and electrodissolution were also achieved in certain superconcentrated electrolytes (12).
+In most aqueous metal-air batteries using alkaline electrolytes and metals such as Zn, magnesium, iron, and aluminum, H2O always participates in the ORR reaction through a $4e^-$ pathway producing OH- (21), which constitutes the root of the poor reversibility.
+By contrast, an alternative $2e^-$ ORR reaction has been known as the dominating pathway in certain nonaqueous metal-air batteries, such as Li-O2 batteries with Li2O2 as a product